Last updated: July 26, 2023

-The walk from Chowder Bay to Balmoral Beach is a beautiful trail in the suburb of Mosman, north of Sydney, with stunning ocean and Harbour views to enjoy.
+The walk from Chowder Bay to Balmoral Beach is a beautiful trail in the suburb of Mosman on Sydney’s lower north shore, with stunning ocean and Harbour views to enjoy.

 You can begin the walk at either end, but if you start in Chowder Bay, you can finish your walk with lunch and a relaxing swim in Balmoral Beach.

 |Chowder Bay to Balmoral Walk|